18F/before-you-ship/_pages/index.md

 ---

 How'd it go?
 Is this list missing anything important?
-[Submit a pull request or open an issue!](https://github.com/18f/before-you-ship) To keep this manageable, consider linking to another guide or page.
+[Submit a pull request](https://github.com/18f/before-you-ship) or [open an issue](https://github.com/18f/before-you-ship/issues/new)!